kushv818/embedded-onboarding/section-02/README.md

    - Other debugging tools like `objdump` or `nm` are only incredibly useful if you know computer architecture.

 Without computer architecture, you're programming blindly.

+Pretend you are running code on a computer, with no pins, no peripherals, no anything.
+Just a CPU.

+Now we add pins whose logic levels are directly connected to the status of certain registers or memory locations.

+Now we have to manipulate the memory of those memory locations in order to change a pin's logic level.

+This is the basis of embedded development.
+It's still software, except now certain parts of your CPU are now connected to the outside world.

 ## 0.1 Some prerequisite topics